GlassSources/LightBasics/README.md

 # Build
 We are using a custom build development system instead of the default release system.
-Please view our Wiki to see on how to build development versions.
+Please view our Wiki to see on how to build release versions quicker then the default release system.
+Otherwise, please get the stable builds from the default release system.

 ## Requirements
 We advice you to have at least these server specifications.